harinis1234/memory_card_game/README.md

 ## Technologies used

-   1.HTML: To create the structure of the game.
+1. HTML: To create the structure of the game.
-   2.CSS: For styling the game layout, cards, and animations.
+2. CSS: For styling the game layout, cards, and animations.
-   3.JavaScript: Game logic (shuffling, matching, and event handling) and timer implementation
+3. JavaScript: Game logic (shuffling, matching, and event handling) and timer implementation

 ## Screenshots